m1k1o/neko/webpage/docs/configuration/desktop.md

   screen: "1280x720@30" # default
 ```

-- `display` refers to the X server that is running on the system.
+- <Def id="display" /> refers to the X server that is running on the system.
 If it is not specified, the environment variable `DISPLAY` is used.
-The same display is referred to in the [Capture](capture#webrtc-video) configuration to capture the screen.
+The same display is referred to in the [Capture](capture#video.display) configuration to capture the screen.
 In most cases, we want to use the same display for both.
-- `screen` refers to the screen resolution and refresh rate.
+- <Def id="screen" /> refers to the screen resolution and refresh rate.
 The format is `<width>x<height>@<refresh rate>`.
 If not specified, the default is `1280x720@30`.

 :::tip
 You can specify the screen resolution using the environment variable `NEKO_DESKTOP_SCREEN`.